CostachescuCristinel/react-native-website/website/versioned_docs/version-0.63/textinput.md

 ### `style`

-Note that not all Text styles are supported, an incomplete list of what is not supported includes:
+Note that not all Text styles may be supported.

-- `borderLeftWidth`
-- `borderTopWidth`
+On Android, the following styling props are confirmed to not work as intended:

-- `borderRightWidth`
+- borderLeftColor
-- `borderBottomWidth`
+- borderRightColor
-- `borderTopLeftRadius`
+- borderBottomWidth
-- `borderTopRightRadius`
+- borderLeftWidth
-- `borderBottomRightRadius`
+- borderRightWidth
-- `borderBottomLeftRadius`
+- borderTopWidth

-see [Issue#7070](https://github.com/facebook/react-native/issues/7070) for more detail.
+See [Issue#7070](https://github.com/facebook/react-native/issues/7070) and [Issue#30809](https://github.com/facebook/react-native/issues/30809) for more details.

 [Styles](style.md)